pi-kappa-devel/diseq/README.md

 vignette('basic_usage')
 ```

+The documentation can be found online
-You can find the documentation of the package by typing
+[here](https://www.diseq.pikappa.eu).
+You can also access it in `R` by
+typing

 ``` r
 ?? diseq